MG 30

 The Maschinengewehr 30, or MG 30 was a German-designed machine gun that saw some service with various armed forces in the 1930s.
 It was also modified to become the standard German aircraft gun as the MG 15 and MG 17.
-It is most notable as the design pattern that led to the MG 34 and MG 42, and thus is one of the major ancestors of many of the weapons in service which would later find widespread use into the 21st century.
+It is most notable as the design pattern that led to the MG 34 and therefor indirectly the MG 42, and thus is one of the major ancestors of many of the weapons in service which would later find widespread use into the 21st century.

 History

 Development of the MG 30 took place under the direction of Louis Stange at Rheinmetall's Sömmerda office, from where he filed several patent claims in 1928–1929.
-However actual production of machine guns was prohibited in Germany under the Versailles Treaty.
+However, actual production of machine guns was prohibited in Germany under the Versailles Treaty.
 Rheinmetall circumvented the provisions by acquiring the majority shareholding of the Swiss manufacturer Waffenfabrik Solothurn and relocating production there.
 The goal was to acquire orders for the rearmament of the Reichswehr, which was modernizing its arsenal.

 The design was rejected by the German Reichswehr which adopted the MG 13.
 Rheinmetall then turned to other companies and licensed the design to Solothurn in Switzerland and Steyr-Daimler-Puch in Austria.
 Production soon followed, entering the armed forces of both countries as the Solothurn S2-200 and Maschinengewehr Solothurn 1930, or MG 30, respectively.

-2000–3000 were also purchased by Hungary, where it was known as the Solothurn 31.M Golyószóró.
-The FÉG factory in Budapest prepared for serial production under its license, between 1931 and 1938, a few hundred were produced each year.
-From 1938 to 1944, 9,000 pcs of 31 M. Golyószóró light machine gun were produced.
-(Note: Every rifle company had 12 Solothurns, 9 of them were equipped with bipod as light machine gun, and 3 of them were equipped with tripod as medium machine gun.)
-A total of more than 12,000 machine guns came into the possession of the Hungarian Armed Forces and Székely National Guard of Transylvania, the 31 M.s that survived the war were kept in storage until 1956, after almost all of them were melted down.
+1250 were also purchased by Hungary from Solothurn, where it was known as the Solothurn 31.M Golyószóró.
+The FÉG factory in Budapest undertook licensed production and from 1931 to 1937, a few hundred were produced each year, by 1938 around 3000 had been acquired.
+From 1938 to 1943, an additional 7350 were produced.
+(Note: Every rifle company had 12 Solothurns, nine equipped with bipods as light machine guns, and three equipped with tripods as medium machine guns.)
+In 1943, the decision was made for all newly produced rifles and machineguns to be in 7.92x57mm instead of 8x56mmR, production therefor switched over to the Solothurn 43.M Golyószóró (essentially a 31.M in 7.92) of which 1683 were made between in 1943 and 1944.
+A total of more than 13,000 of these guns were acquired by the Hungarian Armed Forces and Székely National Guard of Transylvania.
+The examples which survived the war were kept in storage until 1956, after which almost all of them were melted down.